 The following table gives the last estimated population in states where data was available:

 Environmentalists have studied why are Indian Elephants endangered for a long time.
-They came to the conclusion that conversion of habitats into farmland, Human-Elephant conflict and an absence of elephant corridors in India were the main reasons for the decline in population of elephants.
+They came to the conclusion that conversion of habitats into farmland, Human-Elephant conflict and an absence of elephant corridors in India were the main reasons for the decline in the population of elephants.

 Due to the conclusions drawn from these studies, ‘Project Elephant’ was launched by the Government of India in 1992.
 The population of these animals was about 15000 when the project was started and has increased since then.